Anggun: 2014–2016: Got Talent and Toujours un ailleurs

-She performed as a guest singer at Siti Nurhaliza's concert titled Dato' Siti Nurhaliza & Friends Concert on April 2, 2016, in Stadium Negara.
-She and Siti did duet for two songs, Anggun's hit "Snow on the Sahara" and Siti's hit "Bukan Cinta Biasa".
+She performed two duet songs with Siti Nurhaliza on a concert titled Dato' Siti Nurhaliza & Friends Concert on April 2, 2016, in Stadium Negara, Kuala Lumpur, Malaysia.
 In July 2016, she became second most influent person on Twitter in France.
-She being invited to have a role as a columnist and guest radio host on Europe 1 radio show, called Les Pieds dans le plat, by Cyril Hanouna with another French celebrities, such as Valérie Benaïm, Jean-Luc Lemoine, Jérôme Commandeur, Estelle Denis and Bertrand Chameroy.
-On 23–25 September 2016, Anggun attended Festival Film Indonesia at Cinema Spazio Alfieri, Florence.
-Anggun sang the acoustic version of "Snow on the Sahara".
-This event was collaborated with Embassy of the Republic of Indonesia in Rome and Indonesia Meets Italy Association as the part of Settimane della Cultura Indonesiana in Italia to reflects the progress of the increasingly dynamic Indonesian film industry.
+She being invited to have a role as a columnist and guest radio host on Europe 1 radio show, called Les Pieds dans le plat, by Cyril Hanouna.
 Anggun received the Key to the City award from Dario Nardella, the Mayor of Florence, Italy.
-Anggun was featured on new-age music group Enigma's eight studio album The Fall of a Rebel Angel (2016), providing lead vocals for three songs, including the lead single "Sadeness (Part II)", which is the sequel to the 1990 number-one hit "Sadeness (Part I)".
-The Album topped US Top Dance/Electronic Album charts in United States.
+Anggun was featured on new-age music group Enigma's eight studio album The Fall of a Rebel Angel (2016), providing lead vocals for three songs, including the lead single "Sadeness (Part II)".
+In October 2016, Anggun was featured on Kotak's song "Teka-Teki", which was nominated for Best Pop Collaboration at the 2017 Anugerah Musik Indonesia.
+She peformed a duet with Lara Fabian on the song "J'y crois encore" at Fabian's concert Ma vie dans la tienne Tour 2016 in Brussels, Belgium.
+In December 2016, Anggun performed at the Christmas concert in Parco della Musica, Rome, Italy.